SiddharthaPand4/MalariaDetection/README.md

 # MalariaDetection
-This project is part of our Final year if BTech Submitted By Siddharth Pandey and Mrigank Minhas
+This project is part of our Final year of BTech Submitted By Siddharth Pandey and Mrigank Minhas

 Detecting Malaria from cell images using ConvNet